mseri/pplofthesoil/README.md

 ![Honorable Mention for Project Soil](img/GIHM.png)

+And thanks to Ben's committment, we have a new, nice and cheap printed Soil PCB:
 ![We have a new printed version of the Soil Probe - Thanks Ben](img/soil1.1.png)

 * * * * * * *